mbaldessari/sarstats/README.md

 Written originally by Ray, I cleaned it up to make it more user-friendly, use less memory and make it multi-processor capable.

+demo
+====
+Here you can see how such a pdf looks like: http://acksyn.org/software/sarstats/sar19.pdf

 Q&A
 ===